 Earn Ultimate Rewards Points

-Enjoy earning 2X points on travel and dining at restaurants and 1 point per dollar spent on all other purchases worldwide with your Chase Sapphire Preferred® card.
+Earning points with the Chase Sapphire Preferred Card is pretty straightforward.
+You get 2x points on travel and dining at restaurants worldwide and 1x point per dollar spent on all other purchases.

 Redeem Ultimate Rewards

 With the bonus points the Chase Sapphire Preferred Card, that’s a significant amount of points to cash out!
 The best way to utilize your points is to redeem them for travel rewards.

 As a Sapphire Preferred cardmember, you get 25% off whenever you redeem your points for airfare, hotels, car rentals and cruises through the Chase Ultimate Rewards portal.

 For example, instead of using 30,000 points ($300) to buy a plane ticket, you now pay 22,500 points ($225).
 Simply put, 1 point is equivalent to 1.25 cents when redeeming through the Ultimate Rewards travel portal.

 You can also convert your points to frequent flyer miles for airline and hotel partners at a 1:1 ratio.

 Subject to change, airline and hotel partners include: